Transitioning Sea Farms to Clean Battery Power

 • Deploy configurations on sea farms, test, and document feedback

 Farmers have a high interest in reducing their environmental impact through decreased air, water, and noise pollution.
-Farmers are also highly motivated by the potential to save money in fuel and maintenance costs for their tools.
+Farmers are also highly motivated by the potential to save fuel and maintenance costs.
 These statements were proven accurate during our site visits to kick off this project.
 Many aquaculture species clean the water as they grow – processing them with zero-carbon solutions will further enhance their environmental benefits and will lead to a carbon-neutral or carbon-negative supply chain.

 Project Objective: